 Team coaching requires a much broader focus as the underlying goal is to improve team performance.

-The process of team assessment is a powerful mix of group dynamics, coaching conversations, action items, and new team behavior.
+The process of team coaching is a powerful mix of group dynamics, coaching conversations, action items, and new team behavior.

 There are many forces at work, although only some are in the team coach or a team leader’s control.